MAIN SECTIONS > Home Gloucester

 On one trip in 1949, Sabrina 5 was driven ashore west of Portishead when a tow-rope parted in a gale.
 The crew had to hang on for dear life as the barge crashed into the rocks several times before settling down, and they had to remain in their wheelhouse with waves breaking over them for about an hour before helpers appeared on the shore.
 Then lines were thrown to the helpers, and the men were able to scramble over the rocks through the breaking waves to safety.
 Sabrina 5 was refloated on the following day.

 In the 1960s, the barge traffic to the Midlands was adversely affected by the growing use of containers and lorries, and the barge fleet was formally disbanded in 1969, although some movements continued into the early 1970s.
 After several years of idleness, Sabrina 5 was restored at R W Davis & Son's yard at Saul, and in 1988 she became an exhibit at the Museum.
-In 2004, she was given a new role, as access ways were installed so that her hold could be used as a performance area with seating for up to 90 people.
+In 2017, she was given a new role, as an access way was installed and her hold was converted to a meeting and education centre.